RauZek/CC-Threads-Dispatcher/README.md

 - Provides a generic, object-oriented, thread-safe message-passing framework.

 Implementation:
-- IBaseThread (Interface): A virtual interface defining the public POV with the user: using SendMsg() and GetSupportedMsg().
+- IBaseThread (Interface): A virtual interface defining the public POV for the user: using SendMsg() and GetSupportedMsg().

 - BaseThread (Abstract Class): Implements the IBaseThread interface.